The book is 428 pages and has 176 maps, figures and tables. Availabe at all Amazon sites.

 Visit my home page www.pestcontrolsupertech.com

-Based on 895 literary sources published in about 20 European countries during the last 400 years, this book exposes the unreliability of contemporary, model-created hypotheses used as tools to unravel the spatiotemporal development in bird populations, compared to the reliability of historical, empirical material, exemplified by the Ortolan bunting Emberiza hortulana.
+Based on 895 literary sources published in 18 European countries, the Americas, Africa, Asia and Australia during the last 400 years, this book exposes the unreliability of contemporary, model-created hypotheses used as tools to unravel the spatiotemporal development in bird populations, compared to the reliability of historical, empirical material, exemplified by the Ortolan bunting Emberiza hortulana.

 The author compared factual historical information about the development and status of the population to current theories, which are based on recently collected data from contemporary research.